Emergence of generic first-passage time distributions for large Markovian networks: Introduction

 This paper is structured as follows.
 Sec.~\ref{sec:FPT_theory} gives an overview on FPT-theory for Markovian networks, including the graph theoretical interpretation and general results on the spectrum of the generator matrix.
 In Sec.~\ref{subsec:Macroscopic_forest_condition}, we consider the limit of large networks by relating the dependence of the cumulants of the FPT to the distribution of the eigenvalues depending on the limiting ratio of the weights of the two-tree spanning forests of the network.
 Then, we give sufficient conditions to conclude convergence to the deterministic and exponential limits in Secs.~\ref{subsec:Deterministic_limit} and \ref{subsec:Exponential_limit}, respectively.
-Moreover, we demonstrate in Sec.~\ref{subsec:Forward_bias_not_sufficient} that the naive expectation that a forward-bias would lead to the deterministic limit is misleading.
+A characterization based on the mean residual lifetime turns out to cover both regimes, while a simpler criterion based on comparing the ratios of the mean first-passage times in forward and backward direction is sufficient to guarantee convergence to the exponential limit, but fails to predict the deterministic regime.
 Finally, we discuss this and other caveats to the universality of FPT distributions for large networks in Sec.~\ref{sec:Discussion}, uncovering which systems will lead to simple, large-scale statistics and which ones will not.
 Computer simulations with the Gillespie algorithm will be used throughout to illustrate and validate our theoretical results.